-When people say ‘fish and chips is fish and chips’ they’re wrong.
-Lots of places serve our beloved national dish, but that doesn’t mean they get it right.
-The Golden Hind is one of London’s legendary chippies that does.
-Its cod or haddock is so long it overhangs the plate, the chips chunky crispy, and the mushy peas are mushy - as they should be - rather than crushed.
-A classic.
+When some people say ‘fish and chips is just fish and chips’ they are wrong.
+Lots of places serve England's beloved beige national dish, but that doesn’t mean they get it right.
+The Golden Hind is one of the few well-known London’s chippies that does.
+The cod or haddock is crisp, long, and takes up - as it should - at least 50% of your plate, while their chips are of good crunch-to-soft ratio.
+Also, importantly, these peas are mushy and not crushed.
+All in all, a classic.

 Where we've featured it